4PROJ-5PROJ-Namkin/data-migration/README.md

 You'll also need a Azure account to ingest the files version history located in the data folder on azure container: [Microsoft Azure](https://portal.azure.com/)

 ### Database configuration
-Data storage solution is based on SQL Server so you'll have to follow few steps to start off the configuration and the basic database initialization:
+Data storage solution is based on SQL Server so you'll have to follow a few steps to start off the configuration and the basic database initialization:
 1. Download **SQL Server**:
    - Visit the [SQL Server download page](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
    - Select the appropriate edition of SQL Server (Express edition is free and sufficient for basic use) then launch the wizard installation.